williamDalston/schrodingers-cat-website/content/articles/qc-theory-002.md

 - In one branch, you die
 - In another branch, you survive

 From your perspective, you only experience branches where you survive.
-So if quantum immortality is true, you'll never actually experience death from quantum randomness—there's always a branch where you survive.
+So if quantum immortality is true, you'll never actually experience death from quantum randomness there's always a branch where you survive.

 This is, of course, controversial.
 Most physicists think quantum immortality doesn't work because:
 - Death from quantum events is incredibly unlikely in practice
 - You'll eventually die from non-quantum causes (aging, accidents, etc.)
-- The "you" that survives is just one copy—the others die
+- The "you" that survives is just one copy the others die

 But it illustrates how counterintuitive Many-Worlds can be when applied to personal experience.

 ## Evidence and Tests

 Is Many-Worlds testable?
-In one sense, no—the branches don't interact, so you can't directly observe other branches.
+In one sense, no the branches don't interact, so you can't directly observe other branches.
 But the theory makes predictions that differ from other interpretations:

 - **Decoherence**: Many-Worlds relies heavily on decoherence to explain why branches don't interfere with each other.
 This is testable and aligns with experiments.
 - **Quantum computing**: If Many-Worlds is correct, quantum computers are literally computing across parallel universes.
 This is consistent with how quantum computers work.